Rudraprakash054/Coursera_Capstone/README.md

 # Coursera_Capstone
-I am repository for basic practice of Jupyter Notebook.
+This repository for basic practice of Jupyter Notebook.